How to do a Self Assessment tax return

 Depending on your profits, there are different amounts of National Insurance Contribution you could be paying.
 You can find out more about this on the HMRC website.
 Remember to take this into account when you are calculating how much you can expect to pay to HMRC for this tax return.

-Want to use Bokio to manage your accounting?
+Want to use Bokio to help make your Self Assessment tax return simple?